DohanKim/HCI_TeamOldBoy/Report 7.md

     - Design issue that relate to specific item (size, color)

-#### Photo Window (Task 1, Task 3)
+**Photo Window (Task 1, Task 3)**
-- Usabilty Issue (High - P1,P2,P3,P4) : There was no enough instruction or information about what each 9 photos means. (learnability)
+- Usabilty Issue (High - P1,P2,P3,P4) : There was no enough instruction or information about what 9 photos in the photo window means. (learnability)
-    -  Solution : To increase affordance(natural mapping), make the animation in photo window page more softly.
+    -  Solution : By making natural mapping, rotating animation of the photos following users' rotation, increase learnability.

-- Usabilty Issue (High - P1,P2,P3,P4) : When user upload photos, there was not enough information whether the upload was successfull. (user feedback)
+- Usabilty Issue (High - P1,P2,P3,P4) : When user upload photos, there was not enough information whether the upload was successful. (user feedback)
-    - Solution: To incrase feedback, display uploaded photo at the photo window.
+    - Solution: To give more feedback, display uploaded photo at the photo window.

-- Usabilty Issue (Medium - P1,P3): The change of photo is too fast for user, which leads them confused. (learnability, visiblity)
+- Usabilty Issue (Medium - P1,P3): The change of photo is too fast for user, which made them confused. (learnability, visiblity)
     - Solution: To increase learnablity, make the change of photo slower.(Change the angle interval from current 30˚)

-#### Photo Detail (Task 1)
+**Photo Detail (Task 1)**
 - Usabilty Issue(Medium - P2,P3):  User didn't watch the information in the map. (learnablity)
     - Solution: Make the information of each icon in the map more larger.
 In addition, provide more than one recommendation and change the size and color of star.
 - Usabilty Issue(High - P1,P2,P3,P4): There was no enough information for travel mates.